loglib/loglib/.github/CONTRIBUTING.md

 # Contributing

-We really appericate any kind of contibution regardless of your coding skills.
-We beleive loglib should be really easy for anyone who wants to get into contributing for open source projects.
-So if this your first time conctribution we'd love to support you in anyway to get in there.
-Read the above instruction to get the project overview better.
+We really appreciate any kind of contribution regardless of your coding skills.
+We believe loglib should be really easy for anyone who wants to get into contributing for open source projects.
+So if this your first time contribution we'd love to support you in anyway to get in there.
+Read the above instruction to get the project overview better.s

 ## Main Tech Stack Used Currently

 - Language - Typescript
 - Metaframework - Next JS App Route (with server actions)
 - Styling - Tailwind, Shadcn, Radix
-- State Mangement - Jotai, SWR
+- State Management - Jotai, SWR
 - Authentication - Nextauth
 - API Framework - Hono JS
 - Markdown - Contentlayer
-- Databases - Drizzle ORM, Local Sqlite Database For developement and turso (libsql on edge) for porduction, Clickhouse (OLAP Database) for analytics data
+- Databases - Drizzle ORM, Local Sqlite Database For development and turso (libsql on edge) for production, Clickhouse (OLAP Database) for analytics data
 - Emails - Resend

 ## Folder Structure